 The old gas cooker is next to the sink and on its top are two filthy saucepans and a frying pan with an inch of cooling fat in the bottom.
-There is a wardrobe at the bottom of the kitchen which houses all Madeline’s kitchen utensil, plates and cups and the biggest flat screen television I have ever seen!
+There is a wardrobe at the bottom of the kitchen which houses all Madeline’s kitchen utensils, plates and cups and the biggest flat-screen television I have ever seen!

 ‘Coffee?’ she asks.